Libby Holman: Early life

-Elizabeth Lloyd Holman was born on May 23, 1904, in Cincinnati, Ohio, the daughter of a lawyer and stockbroker, Alfred Holman, and his wife, Rachel Florence Workum Holman.
+Elizabeth Lloyd Holzman was born on May 23, 1904, in Cincinnati, Ohio, the daughter of a lawyer and stockbroker, Alfred Holzman, and his wife, Rachel Florence Workum Holzman.
 She had an older sister, Marion (1901–1963), and a younger brother, Alfred Jr. (1909–1992).
 Later in life, Holman subtracted two years from her age, insisting she was born in 1906, the year she gave the Social Security Administration as the year of her birth.

-In 1904, the wealthy family grew destitute after Holman's uncle Ross Holman embezzled nearly $1 million of their stock brokerage business.
-The family sold their Walnut Hills neighborhood home and moved into 9 Cumberland Apartments rental, in the Avondale neighborhood, and struggled financially.
-Holman would view this period of her life with shame and, during a visit to Cincinnati later in life with friend Paul Bowles, would refuse to allow him to see the home she'd grown up in.
+In 1905, Alfred Holzman discovered that his Brother Ross had embezzled almost all the assets held by their stock brokerage business to cover Ross's gambling debts.
+Holzman & Co. ended up with liabilities of $250,000 and lost trading access to the New York Stock Exchange and the New York Cotton Exchange, leaving the Alfred Holzman family bankrupt.
+The family sold their Walnut Hills neighborhood home and for a year lived in the apartment of Alfred's younger brother Wallace, before moving into the dilapidated Cumberland Apartments in the Avondale neighborhood.
+Libby Holman would view this period of her life with shame and, during a visit to Cincinnati later in life with friend Paul Bowles, would refuse to allow him to see the home she'd grown up in.

 Due to anti-German sentiment during World War I, the family name was changed from Holzman to Holman.
 Libby's sister Marion is named as Marion Holzman in the 1917 Hughes High School yearbook, but Libby is a Holman in the 1919 issue.

 Holman graduated from Hughes High School in the spring of 1920, entering the University of Cincinnati in the fall.
 Yearbooks credit Holman in numerous school theatrical productions.
 A classmate would later remember her for doing impressions of torch singer Helen Morgan.
 She graduated early in 1923 with a Bachelor of Arts degree.
-Holman then moved to New York City to begin working at an acting career, while taking classes at Columbia University as a backup plan.

 1923 yearbook photo of Libby Holman at the University of Cincinnati.